parisasargolzaei/GED_Base/README.md

 RMB to place items into the scene<br />
 Z to undo the last action<br />
 Use the dropdown to select the category of the item you want to create<br />
+Use arrow buttons to move around the editor camera<br />

 You can find the build in the Build folder.